MUS344

 Max Enrollment: 10

 Prerequisites: A written recommendation from their instructor in Performing Music.
-Co-requisite - students must complete an additional 200- or 300-level music course during each year they are enrolled in MUS 344.
-Permission to elect subsequent units is granted only to a student who has fulfilled all co-requisite requirements and whose progress in MUS 344 is judged excellent.
-A maximum of four units of MUS 344 may be counted toward the degree.
-Each semester of MUS 344 earns one unit.
+Permission to elect subsequent units is granted only to a student whose progress in MUS 344 is judged excellent.
+This course may be repeated once for additional credit.
 Two semesters of MUS 344 can be counted toward one unit of the music major.

 Distribution Requirements: ARS - Visual Arts, Music, Theater, Film and Video